 - Enter as many times as you like

-- Entry is open to all high school and junior high students in the United States.
+- Entry is open to all junior high and high school students in the United States

 - Prize money is payable to the school (sorry, we’re not allowed to award these funds to students)

-- Schools that submit at least 3 poster entries or 1 video entry can earn All-Stars Rewards credit.
+- Program schools that submit at least 3 poster entries or 1 video entry will earn All-Star Reward credit.

 - We are looking for positive safety messaging focused on teens – address what happens when you do the right thing, change risky habits, or convince a friend to be safe.

 - Submit entries in the highest quality possible.
-Begin with high quality to end with high quality.
-Low-quality phone pictures and videos are not the best material to start with.
+Begin with high quality and end with high quality.
+Avoid low-quality phone pictures and videos.

 - For information on copyright, go to http://www.copyright.com/learn/about-copyright/